hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 Internally, not all of the configuration-related logic is contained within a single `iroha_config` crate.
 Instead, some of the configuration resolution logic is located in other crates, such as `iroha_cli`.
 This makes the configuration-related code error-prone and harder to maintain.

 ## Proposals

+The proposals outlined in this section are designed to collectively enhance the configuration system within Iroha.
+However, they are not mutually required.
+Each proposal can be considered and implemented independently.

 ### Proposal 1 - Use TOML